Connections-Business-Directory/Login/README.txt

 == Upgrade Notice ==

 = 2.1 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

 = 2.2 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 2.2.1 =
 It is recommended to backup before updating.
 Requires WordPress >= 5.1 and PHP >= 5.6.20 PHP version >= 7.2 recommended.